tmux-plugins/tmux-yank/README.md

 **Mouse Support**

 When making a selection using tmux `mode-mouse on` or `mode-mouse copy-mode`, you cannot rely on the default 'release mouse after selection to copy' behavior.
 Instead, press `y` before releasing mouse.

+**Shell vi mode compatibility**

+    # in .tmux.conf
+    set -g @shell_mode 'vi'

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)